 The Fulbright program is sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs and is managed nationally by the Institute of International Education and at UNC by the Center for Global Initiatives.

 Eligibility & Application Process

 All applicants must meet the eligibility requirements of the Fulbright U.S. Student Program.
-Currently enrolled UNC students must join the Fulbright Sakai site and apply through the Center for Global Initiatives and meet the campus deadline.
-Alumni may apply at large but are welcome to apply through the Center with the approval of the Fulbright Program Adviser.
+If you are interested in applying for the Fulbright U.S. Student Program, you must join the Fulbright Sakai site, apply through the Center for Global Initiatives and meet the campus deadline.
+The following outline gives an overview of the full application process.

 - Join the Fulbright Sakai site.
 This site houses past funded statements, timelines, and other helpful resources.
 [NOTE: Alumni may apply at large but are welcome to apply through the Center with the approval of the Fulbright Program Adviser.]

 - Complete the Fulbright U.S Student Program Interest Form.
 This is not the Fulbright application.
 It is a form that CGI uses for internal purposes.